patrickmmartin/pith-writings/dao_of_scratch/article.md

  * And nor do they!

-# Can it all be lovely in the garden?
+# Can it really all be lovely in the garden?
 * Security concerns will always be with us
 * Is it addictive enough to prevent people progressing?
  * - to HTML (? barf)